raiden-network/microraiden/CONTRIBUTING.md

 **For Bugs:**
 - A short description of the problem
 - Detailed description of your system, µRaiden version, geth version, solidity version e.t.c.
-- What was the exact unexpected thing that occured
+- What was the exact unexpected thing that occurred
 - What you were expecting to happen instead

 ### Creating a Pull Request